cea-hpc/fastiron/profiling/RayonOnly/reference_data/perf_stat.md

 the overall number of cache misses is not significantly different, however the "blind" split between threads result in more L1 cache misses, meaning the overall time spent fetching data for misses goes up.

+By comparing with the stats yielded by Quicksilver OMP-only execution, we can guess that the main difference in scaling occurs thanks to the use of MPI and split of the mesh: The diminishing factor of instruction per cycle seems to be almost the same (\~2).
+The number of L1 cache miss also seems to evolve in the same way (+50% from sequential to 8 threads).
+However the overall number of cache miss seems lower in Quicksilver.
+This could be due to the very limited consideration I gave to memory locality while developing Fastiron.

 ## Regular execution